b23prodtm/acake2php/FAQ.md

   Go on to development phase with the [Local Built-in server](#local-built-in-server).

-4. I've made changes to mysql database tables, I've made changes to app/config/Schema/schema.php, as config/app.php defines it, what should I do ?
+4. I've made changes to app/Config/Schema/AppSchema.template, what should I do ?

-  Migrate all your tables:
+  Confogure and migrate all your tables:

-    ./migrate-database.sh -u
+    ./migrate-database.sh -i -u

   Answer 'y' when prompted.